lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 - **Periodic logs**: If you upload periodic logs to a bucket, your application might need them for a week or a month.
 After that, you might want to delete them.
 - **Data that changes in access frequency**: Some documents are frequently accessed for a limited period of time.
 After that, they are infrequently accessed.
 At some point, you might not need real-time access to them, but your organization or regulations might require you to archive them for a specific period.
 After that, you can delete them.

+## Cross-Region Replication

+With S3 Cross-Region Replication (CRR), you can replicate objects into other AWS Regions for reduced latency, compliance, security, disaster recovery, ...

+With CRR, you can set up replication at a bucket level, a shared prefix level, or an object level (by using Amazon S3 object tags).

+Example use cases:

+- **Compliance**: Amazon S3 stores your data across multiple geographically distant Availability Zones by default.
+However, compliance requirements might require you to store data at even greater distances.
+You can use CRR to replicate data between distant AWS Regions to satisfy these requirements.
+- **Latency performance**: If your customers or end users are distributed across one or more geographic locations, you can minimize latency for data access by maintaining multiple object copies in AWS Regions that are geographically closer to your customers.
+- **Regional efficiency**: If you have compute clusters in two or more AWS Regions that analyze the same set of objects, you might choose to maintain object copies in all of those AWS Regions.